NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/lake_charles/example_outputs.rst

    R2D RES panel.

-For simulating the damage and loss for a large region of interest, it would be efficient to submit and run the job to `DesignSafe <https://www.designsafe-ci.org/>`_ on `Stampede2 <https://www.tacc.utexas.edu/systems/stampede2>`_.
+For simulating the damage and loss for a large region of interest (please remember to reset the building IDs in **ASD**), it would be efficient to submit and run the job to `DesignSafe <https://www.designsafe-ci.org/>`_ on `Stampede2 <https://www.tacc.utexas.edu/systems/stampede2>`_.
 This can be done in R2D by clicking **RUN at DesignSafe** (one would need to have a valid `DesignSafe account <https://www.designsafe-ci.org/account/register/>`_ for login and access the computing resource).